Below are definitions of a number of terms often used by the Direction de l’IVAC.

 -

-Anatomicophysiological Deficit (APD):
+Anatomicophysiological Deficit (APD:

 Calculated as a percentage, the APD reflects the assessment of the permanent sequelae resulting from physical or psychological injuries.
-The APD, which takes into account four aspects (physical, psychological, dental, and cosmetic), is based on this scale.
+The APD, which takes into account four aspects (physical, psychological, dental, and cosmetic), is based on this

 -